 I can find no connection with the similarly named Euphonica, invented by patented in 1886 in the USA by Robert F. Flemming Jr. It was given a US Patent in 1886.
 Below, a drawing of the Euphonica.

-I suspect this Euphonic guitar is earlier and closely associated with the date
+I suspect this Euphonic guitar is earlier and closely associated with the dates

 when the inventors were active in London, 1833 to 1846.